qbic-projects/MetaAnalyzer/README.md

 > The MetaAnalyzer is still under development.

 # MetaAnalyzer: Aggregation Method
 To be able to submit data to the DZIF microbial OMICs database with human-derived metadata, fill out the suiting metadata scheme and aggregate the data in the way described in this section.
-The MetaAnalyzer is a tool to perform such an aggregation, but comes without warranty of any kind (see [License](License)).
+The MetaAnalyzer is a tool to perform such an aggregation, but comes without warranty of any kind (see [LICENSE](LICENSE)).

 General requirements:
 - The number of samples has to be greater than 25.
 Otherwise the metadata cannot be used by the DZIF microbial OMICs DB.